Clallam Bay Corrections Center (CBCC)

 The visitor application process must be completed for both Prison Visits and Video Visits.

-The general guidelines that are applicable to all prison facilities is detailed in DOC Policy 450.300 Visits for Prison Offenders.
+The general guidelines that are applicable to all prison facilities is detailed in DOC Policy 450.300 Visits for Incarcerated Individuals.
 CBCC also has its own Visitor's Guidelines detailing important notices, visiting rules, guidelines for all visits (prison and video), and regular visiting hours for each housing unit.

 CBCC's Regular Visiting Hours have also been published below as a quick reference for your convenience.

 Many family friendly events are hosted at CBCC.
 These events may disrupt regularly scheduled visiting hours.
 Please refer to the CBCC Family Friendly Events Calendar for information regarding upcoming scheduled events.